oam-dev/rudr/CONTRIBUTING.md

 ### Issue Lifecycle

 The issue lifecycle is mainly driven by the core maintainers, but is good information for those contributing to Scylla.
 All issue types follow the same general lifecycle.

-Differences are noted below.
-1. Issue creation
+1. Issue creation.
 2. Triage
     - The maintainer in charge of triaging will apply the proper labels for the issue.
 This includes labels for type, projects/milestones and metadata.